Mode deactivation therapy

 Mode deactivation therapy (MDT) is a psychotherapeutic approach that addresses dysfunctional emotions, maladaptive behaviors and cognitive processes and contents through a number of goal-oriented, explicit systematic procedures.
 The name refers to the process of mode deactivation that is based on the concept of cognitive modes as introduced by Aaron T. Beck.
-The MDT methodology was developed by Jack A. Apsche by combining the unique validation–clarification–redirection (VCR) process step with elements from acceptance and commitment therapy (ACT), dialectical behavior therapy (DBT), and mindfulness to bring about durable behavior change.
+The MDT methodology was developed by Jack A. Apsche by combining the unique validation–clarification–redirection process step with elements from acceptance and commitment therapy, dialectical behavior therapy, and mindfulness to bring about durable behavior change.